The Scooby-Doo Project: Legacy

 The original generic animation made for the special went on to be reused in projects long after its airing.
 Shots of Scooby-Doo got reused several times for Cartoon Campaign 2000 and Fred Jones footage featured prominently during the Cartoon Network halftime show of Big Game: Road Runner vs. Coyote the following year.

 In the Big Game cartoon bumper, a "technical issue" leads to Fred and Moltar from Space Ghost Coast to Coast being heard during the "live airing", and it is revealed by Fred that he and the other members of Mystery Inc. escaped from the "monster" and eventually revealed it to be yet another "guy in a mask" whom they arrest.
 He also states that when they tried to inform people of these events, people ignored them and stated that their footage was "just another tired ripoff of The Blair Witch Project".

 The success of the first special prompted Cartoon Network to make a sequel of sorts named Night of the Living Doo in 2001.

 The special has never officially been released on its own on home video but three DVD volumes of the "Best of CN On-Air" were produced for posterity which featured it.

+On January 30th, 2020, a user named “Sover_” uploaded an unofficial 4K upscaling of the special to YouTube.
+This version includes the extended ending that was shown in the original completed broadcast.

-The special was uploaded to the Cartoon Network YouTube channel on October 29, 2022, as part of the network's 30th anniversary.
-The scenes with Scrappy-Doo and the extended ending were removed in the YouTube version.
+An official version of the special was eventually uploaded to the Cartoon Network YouTube channel on October 29, 2022, as part of the network's 30th anniversary.
+In this version, the scenes with Scrappy-Doo and the extended ending were removed.